statgen/pheweb/README.md

 `phenocode` must only contain letters, numbers, or any of `_-~`.

-That example file only includes the columns `assoc_files` (a list of paths to association files) and `phenocode` (a string representing your phenotype that is valid in a URL).
+Each phenotype needs `assoc_files` (a list of paths to association files) and `phenocode` (a string representing your phenotype that is valid in a URL).
 If you want, you can also include:

 - `phenostring` (string): a name for the phenotype.
-Longer than `phenocode`.
 Shown in tables and tooltips and page headers.
 - `category` (string): groups together phenotypes in the PheWAS plot.
 Shown in tables and tooltips.
 - `num_cases`, `num_controls`, and/or `num_samples` (number): if your input data only has `AC` or `MAC`, this will be used to calculated `AF` or `MAF`.
 Shown in tooltips.
-If your input data has correctly-named columns for these, you can add them with `pheweb phenolist read-info-from-association-files`.
+If your input data has correctly-named columns for these, the command `pheweb phenolist read-info-from-association-files` will add them into your existing `pheno-list.json`.
-- anything else you want, but you'll have to modify templates to show it.
+- anything else you want, but you'll have to modify templates to use it.

 There are four ways to make a `pheno-list.json`: